AirshipCMS/angular-1.airshipcms.io/cms-content/airship-schema.md

 _If you have a local copy of this repository, the graphics for all the elements in this demo are included in a directory outside of compartments._

 ## Site Settings
-You will need to set up a SPA Route so that your Angular Application can load on the _root_ page. (@te finish instructions and add screenshots)
+You will need to set up a SPA Route so that your Angular Application can load on the _root_ page.
+- In the Airship admin panel, click the `Settings` located in the sidebar.
+- Click the `Developer` tab.
+- Click the `Add Route` button in the `Single-Page Application Routes` section.
+- Leave `/.*` as the value for the `Pattern` field and `/` as the value for the `Destination` field then click `Add`.

 ## Local Development
 Return to the Setup Instructions Step #3 for instructions on developing locally, setting up the Angular project, and deployment.